Master of Science in Bioinformatics

 INTERNATIONAL STUDENT STUDY PERMITS

 We recommend students looking to pursue a Study Permit apply 3 months minimum in advance of the program start date.
+Study permit processing times vary and may exceed this, depending on the type and country of application.

 Learn more about Study Permit application on the OGS website.